mingsxs/ascii-search/README.md

 # ascii_search
-  A very handy utility to convert/search between `ascii` strings/characters and its corresponding `ascii` value.
+  A very handy tool to convert/search between `ascii` strings/characters and its corresponding `ascii` value.

 ## Introduction